fiamaviana/CS50/README.md

 # fiamaviana
-Some projects in different Languages include C, Python, and SQL plus HTML, CSS, and JavaScript.
+Some projects that in different Languages include C, Python, and SQL plus HTML, CSS, and JavaScript.